|Tyranny of the Stars by Robert Brookes.|

 For the next half hour they move through the sewers at Iosef's lead, following a circuitous path through junctions, across crumbling gaps in the stone walkway, and past drainage pipes that spill out over the Alken cliffs; rare sources of fresh air and natural light.
 While the absence of the rats continues to play at Iosef's nerves, the others seem to disregard the old man's concerns as paranoia and lull themselves into a sense of security and confidence from the progress made.
 Eventually, Iosef comes to a stop by an arched stone entrance to an ancient cistern.
 Taking one knee, he waves Patris over who can already see the sour look on the gunslinger's face as he crouches beside him.

-"What's—" Iosef holds up a hand, urging the younger man to be quiet.
+"What's—" Patris begins, but Iosef holds up a hand, urging the younger man to be quiet.
 Then, gesturing inside of the cistern entrance, Iosef makes a gesture with four fingers.
 Patris' brows furrow at the inscrutable hand sign, but the sudden slosh of water from the chamber causes the hairs on the back of his neck to rise and his grip on his sword to tighten.

 Iosef motions down to the walkway, where tracks in the sludge resembling bare footprints move up from the sewage flow and into the cistern.
 Carefully, the pair move back away from the door and Iosef offers an explanation in hushed tones.
 "Something's in there.
 I'm hearing 'bout four creatures, maybe more."